mleonard87/brewballot/README.md

 ===========
 - POLLHELP - Get a response containing the currently active poll question and the list of possible answers.
 - RESULTS - Get a response containing the currently active poll question and each of the answers with their current scores.
+- UNVOTE - Remove your vote from the currently active poll if you have already voted.
-- Option - The name of the one of the possible poll options to vote for that option.
+- Option (e.g. Mike) - The name of the one of the possible poll options to vote for that option.
 If you have already voted you vote will be changed - you cannot vote twice.